learn-co-curriculum/dsc-github-actions-files/README.md

 ## Update Canvas

 > Requires: __[update_canvas.yml]__ and the presence of a __.canvas__ file in the calling repository.
 > When triggered manually, the action will push updates to all canvas courses, where the lesson is used, by means of the _github-to-canvas_ gem.
 This is dependent on the presence of the __.canvas__ file.
 In the absence of the __.canvas__ file, one would need to be added or the update would need to be done on your local machine via the gem.

+### Usage
+Usage of this action requires the addition of the action file __run_update_canvas.yml__ found in the root folder of the __main__ branch in this repository.
+The file needs to be saved in the repository you intend the changes to be made to, and it must be stored in .github/workflows/ folder which you will need to create.
+You can either download and add the file and directory via CLI, or you can do it directly in the repository.